earthly/website/blog/_posts/2021-04-07-slow-performance-in-jenkins.md

 Jenkins’ responsiveness issues are common, especially when dealing with heavier builds.
 Broken Jenkins CI/CD pipelines can stall your development teams and create unnecessary dependencies.
 The tips discussed in this article should help you boost the performance of your Jenkins CI/CD pipeline significantly.

 Looking to make your builds more repeatable?
 [Earthly](https://earthly.dev/) replaces clunky bash scripts and makefiles by giving you a single understandable, consistent definition for your CI/CD builds and it works great with Jekyll.
 Learn more [at Earthly.dev](https://earthly.dev/).

-You might also consider running Jenkins inside a [docker container](https://devopscube.com/docker-containers-as-build-slaves-jenkins/) in a compute cluster like Kubernetes or Rancher where scaling agents is simple.